SAFETAG/SAFETAG/content/objectives/network_access/output.md

-  * Wireless access point (WAP) client password/key.
-  * Wireless access point (WAP) administrator password/key.
+  * Un-authorized access to the Wireless access point (WAP)
-  * Administrator access to the WAP.
   * List of unused ethernet jacks with network connectivity.